Norwegian Wood

 I raised my head and looked at her more closely.
 Still I could not

 recall ever having seen her.
-She was the kind of girl you notice, so if I
+She was the kind of girl you notice, so

 had met her before I should have been able to recognize her